jenny-ll/ubcyogaclub/README.md

 exception whenever the email format is incorrect (ie. doesn't follow xxx@xx.xx format)
 - This exception is thrown in the Member constructor method.

+## Phase 4 Task 3

+- I would refactor this by potentially removing the Tool class, because I believe it isn't necessary for my GUI